-- 16.1.4 Where practicable, when in a military tactical formation, individual aircraft should squawk normal if proceeding in trail and the distance between aircraft is 2NM or greater. - 16.1.5 An ATC clearance is required prior to transitioning to a different formation type, e.g. from CLOSE to TACTICAL.
-ATC shall withhold clearance for the transition in instances where a formation change would compromise separation with other aircraft.
-ATC is to be advised when a transition is complete. - 16.1.6 Unless specifically cleared at block levels, or on climb or descent, all formation aircraft should be at a single level. - 16.1.7 Separation between aircraft within a formation is the responsibility of the pilots within the formation.
+16.3.4 An ATC clearance is required prior to transitioning to a formation type that requires increased ATC separation, e.g. from Close to Standard or In-trail.
+ATC shall withhold clearance for the transition in instances when a formation change would compromise separation with other aircraft.
+ATC is to be advised when a transition to a closer formation is complete.